Table of Contents

 Programming is also distinct from all other creative pursuits because:

-All these make programming ideal for the aging mind because as we age, we are prone to fall into the insipid modus operandi of everyday life.
+All these make programming ideal for the aging mind because as you age, you are prone to fall into the insipid modus operandi of everyday life.
 Apart from returning to school, there are very few activities that actually push us to think as sharply and smartly as programming does.

 Even if you have never written working code before, the process of learning how to program alone will sharpen your mental capabilities.
 This alone is as good a reason as any to consider learning this skill.

 Do you feel like you are pinned down in your current career?
 If yes, then programming can unlock many doors for you, especially if you already have some tech-related skills.
 After all, a majority of those who learn programming do so to pursue lucrative careers in tech; even celebrities choose programming as an alternate career path.

 Some of them believe, like I do, that people get better with age.

-It is true that some places like Silicon Valley still have the belief that innovation is a skill exclusively possessed by the young.
+It is true that some places, like Silicon Valley, still have the belief that innovation is a skill exclusively possessed by the young.
 This explains why more students are encouraged to start companies.
-But another strategy, maybe an even better one, would be to empower and motivate the more experienced – parents of students, and who knows, maybe even grandpa and grandma.
+But another strategy, maybe an even better one, would be to empower and motivate the more experienced, such as parents of students, and who knows, maybe even grandpa and grandma.

 Solving humanity’s most complex problems today demands that entrepreneurs see the bigger picture, and doing so requires:

-All these skills and more are all necessary entrepreneurial skills, most of which only come with experience, which is why they tend to be possessed by older, more experienced workers.
-Programming skill, in contrast, can be acquired at any age, and even a little goes a long way when it comes to managing other programmers or a technical team.
+All these skills and more are all necessary entrepreneurial skills, most of which only come with experience.
+These general life skills tend to be possessed by older, more experienced workers.
+Programming skills, in contrast, can be acquired at any age and even a little goes a long way when it comes to managing other programmers or a technical team.

 Whether or not you plan to change careers, there are still a few practical benefits of programming which you should consider.
 Probably the most prominent among these is the fact that programming helps you connect with the dynamic world of technology.

 I acknowledge the fact that this gears towards the notion that older folks are lacking when it comes to technology, which, of course, is not my intention.
-There are quite a good number of youngsters who are as ignorant about the newest tech as the average older folk, and maybe even more so.
-Nevertheless, the fact remains that learning to code will aid in your appreciation and understanding of technology in all its forms.
+There are plenty of Millennials and Gen Zers who are as ignorant about the newest tech as older generations, and some even more so.
+Nevertheless, the fact remains that learning to code will aid in your appreciation and understanding of technology in all its forms as technology progresses.

 If I have succeeded in convincing you that you can always learn programming, then start by consulting one of these free (and almost free) programming books (some of the books below are free with a Kindle Unlimited Subscription):

-Or check out one of our Intro to Programming courses.
+Or check out one of Edlitera's Intro to Programming courses.

 Programming is a difficult yet immensely rewarding skill to acquire.
 Whether or not you wish to be a programmer, I implore you to still consider giving it a shot.
 After all, until you try, you will never know for sure how successful you would have been.